<?xml version="1.0" encoding="utf-8" standalone="yes"?>

 <channel>

-<title>NVIDIA on KnightLi Blog</title>
+<title>Nvidia on KnightLi Blog</title>

-<description>Recent content in NVIDIA on KnightLi Blog</description>
+<description>Recent content in Nvidia on KnightLi Blog</description>

 <generator>Hugo -- gohugo.io</generator>